exasol/script-languages/contributing.md

 because we build quite extensive containers in some flavor.
 Furthermore, our integrations tests take their time, too.
 Therefore, we were forced to use caching between the build stages of Travis.
-Unfortunatly, the existing Travis Cache doesn't handle caching of artifacts from multiple jobs in a stage, such that we had to use a external cloud service for caching.
+Unfortunately, the existing Travis Cache doesn't handle caching of artifacts from multiple jobs in a stage, such that we had to use a external cloud service for caching.

 Because our build of the flavor already consists of a sequence of docker images, we decided to use docker registries as build cache.
-You can use either docker hub or a own docker regirstry as cache.
+You can use either docker hub or a own docker registry as cache.
 We encode the information about the docker registry as encrypted environment variables in the .travis.yml.
 If you want to use Travis in your fork of this repository you have to set your own encrypted environment variables.
 Please, revert the environment variables before a pull request to the original ones,